7 habits of unsuccessful departments

 7. Unshared Leadership

 Leaders who fail to understand that they are not always the smartest person in the room fail to cultivate the intellect and influence of their officers and staff.
-Ideas must be genuinely welcomed, available for consideration, and rewarded.
-Leaders may not want to share power, but it is essential that they share influence.
+Ideas must be genuinely welcomed, available for consideration and rewarded.
+Leaders may not want to share power, but they must share influence.
 Not every idea is a good one, but not every good idea comes from the command staff.
 Underperforming law enforcement agencies are almost always governed by fear of engagement with managers.